 Put you on a special diet that limits how much fluid, salt, phosphorus, and potassium you take in

 Have you weigh yourself each day to tell whether you're retaining fluid

 Give you medicine to balance the potassium or phosphorus levels in your blood

 Put you on dialysis to help remove waste and excess water from your blood

 Some kidney injuries are severe and life-threatening, and need to be treated in a special care unit in the hospital.
-You may need surgery, for example, if your kidneys are blocked after getting lots of fluids.
+You may need surgery, for example, if your kidneys and urine flow are blocked.